 Da Fo Longjing (Big Buddha Dragon Well)

 Characteristic smooth and lingering complex Longjing flavor with a roast chestnut and floral aroma.
-Early spring harvest with uniformly sized leaves and a flattened ‘bookmark’ shape.
+Harvested in the early spring with uniformly sized leaves with a flattened bookmark-like shape.

 - Tea Origin

 - Xinchang County, Shaoxing City, Zhejiang Province, China

 - Tea Master

 - Lü Yiming

 This Longjing possesses the freshness and sweetness of early spring tea.
 Made with machine frying for the beginning of its processing and finished by hand using the traditional pan-fired method to shape its leaves.
 The result is a tea with a light chestnut and floral aroma and a wonderfully complex taste: the signature of true Long Jing.